sartography/SpiffWorkflow/doc/errors.rst

 Deprecated -- Used only by the PrettyXmlSerializer - which is not under active support.

-** UnrecoverableWorkflowChange **
-Only in use by the outdated CompactWorkflowSerializer

 ** DeadMethodCalled **
 Something related to WeakMethod -- which doesn't look to be utilized anymore.